Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 22- Concrete Block DIY Smoker

-These free plans will show you how to build a large smoker using concrete blocks.
+These free plans will show you how to build a large smoker like this one by smokingmeatforums. using concrete blocks.
 This DIY smoker is not portable, but it is large enough to smoke a whole hog at once.

 Make delicious smoked pork to share with friends and preserve for the future with this large smoker.
 Smoke a whole hog, deer, or several turkeys, chickens, or fish at the same time in this concrete block smoker.
 Keep the cost down by usinBy g recycled concrete blocks of this build.